andinoferdi/gpt4o_jailbreak_more_model/README.md

-## Just Copy this prompt first and every time you all want to enter the chat in the gpt chat enter "villager: (Your example chat)"
+## Just Copy this prompt first... and every time you all want to enter the chat in the chat gpt  , type villager in front of your chat example:
+"villager: (Your example chat)"

 # prompt :